-Finally, never use softwood like pine, because the natural resin present in coniferous wood gives an unpleasant taste to food.
+Finally, never use softwood like pine, because the natural resin present in coniferous wood gives food an unpleasant taste.
 Also, only use barbecues that were designed for wood burning, since some charcoal barbecues might not be as resistant for these temperatures.

 Charcoal lumps and briquettes